 Head coverings are only allowed for religious or medical reasons.
 They must be plain, pattern-free, and not obscure any facial features.
 The full face, from the bottom of the chin to the top of the forehead, must be visible, including the edges.

-France Visa Photo Rules for Minors
+France Visa Photo Requirements for Minors

 Infants Under 3 Years: An open mouth is acceptable.